 2017 is expected to be our very biggest year to date with much planned in terms of further improved training methodology, the team competing at competitions and of course, lots more stand-up training and strong groundwork.

 If you would like to join BJJ Lifestyle Team in Kingston as a complete beginner – come along and meet us.
-We offer quite exceptional Brazilian Jiu-Jitsu instruction from teachers with 20 years BJJ experience, Judo specific BJJ for takedown knowledge and Wrestling specific BJJ – all under one roof.
+We offer quite exceptional Brazilian Jiu-Jitsu instruction from a teacher with 25 years BJJ experience, Judo specific BJJ for takedown knowledge and Wrestling specific BJJ – all under one roof.

 We’re situated just two minutes walk from Kingston bridge and 5 minutes from Kingston station.
 Our first training session of 2017 is on Thursday 5th January – contact us through this site for more information.